Can you remember the first time you felt unworthy?

 Being out of your comfort zone, such as public speaking opportunity, starting a business, getting a promotion, or leading a project.
 All good things but triggers none the less.

 Achieving success quickly or fast for your age (think of the Harry Potter actors, Daniel Radcliffe and Emma Watson who are both on record saying they’ve felt like imposters).

 Being in the minority, such as being a woman in a male-dominated field.

 Being the first, or the only person like you, such as age, gender, family history, ethnicity or sexual orientation/identity.

-Your childhood: how your parents taught you to view success, if you were pushed to be ‘perfect’ or felt you didn’t get the love and affection you needed so your self worth took a hit.
+Your childhood: how your parents taught you to view success, if you were pushed to be ‘perfect’ this can become a trigger in your work environment.

 If your trigger is not displayed here, don’t despair.
 Everyone has their own unique triggers, these 7 common ones are just a guide for you.

 How does Imposter Syndrome take over your thoughts?